 Having worked on grass roots environmental campaigns as well as on a peace boat in his youth, a strong socio-political current runs through many of his works.
 American Pie (a tryptich of films about the American diet) was way ahead of its time.
 Lucky Strike (comprising cigarettes and mousetraps) commented on tobacco addiction and Car-bon Miles (a road car converted to be pedal-powered) highlights alternative means of transport.
 Of course The Great Wall of Vagina is perhaps his magnum opus in this genre.
 This work attracted interest from around the world during its five years in the making and has propelled him onto the World's stage.
 It has led to his description as "a revolutionary with a bucket of plaster".

 Other works have been huge personal challenges and include After (a cast taken from his dead father).
 By contrast he often injects much humour into his works, demonstrated in the Sexidermy series, which involves taxidermied animals reworked with sexual overtones.
 Armadildo and Pussy Cat have earned him as many detractors as enthusiasts.
-There is also his whimsical Objet d'Aft series of which Shuttlecocks is a typical example.
+There is also his whimsical Objet d'Aft series of which his Amournites are typical examples.
 He is also in demand to create one-off pieces for business and private clients, bringing his own unique twist to their briefs.